-To ensure author and domain diversity, effective 1 January 2020, a researcher is limited to co-publish at most two articles per year.
+To ensure author and domain diversity, a researcher is limited to co-publish at most two articles per year.

 Please entirely read the instructions discussed below before submitting your manuscript to the journal.

-All papers should be arranged on the basis of following sequence: 1.
+Manuscript files should be arranged as: 1.
 Title page, 2. abstract, 3.
-Text of the article, 4.
-Declration of Conflict Interest, 5.
+Blinded main manuscript text, 4.
+Declaration of conflict of interest, 5.
 References, 6.
 Table(s), 7.
 Figure(s) and illustration(s), 8.
 Figure legend(s).

 Preparation of manuscript

-Abstracts should be given in separate sheets.
-The abstracts should not exceed 250 words in original articles and 150 words in case reports.
+Abstracts should be presented in a separate sheet.
 Key words should be listed at the bottom of the abstract page in original articles and should not be more than 5 words.
-In selecting key words, authors should strictly refer to the Medical Subject Headings (MeSH) list of the Index Medicus.
-The abbreviations should not be used in the abstract.
+In selecting key words, authors should refer to the Medical Subject Headings (MeSH) list of the Index Medicus.
+Abbreviations should not be used in the abstract.

 Introduction: The matter and purpose of the study is clearly defined.